 Any ice making machine you have will generate heat, and heat affects two of the things an ice machine needs to operate properly: cool air and cool water.
 In a warm environment without proper ventilation, ambient air rises in temperature until the machine finally reaches a critical point.
 That is when you start experiencing a real performance nightmare.
 Not only will you find your ice machine not making enough ice, but the potential for damage to the machine becomes greater.
 If the temperature rises enough, the machine will shut down altogether, similar to a car overheating.

 Given a choice, the best place to install an air cooled ice machine is in a temperature-controlled environment, with sufficient room for airflow around and above the machine.
 A good rule of thumb is to have 1 foot of clearance on the sides, 6 inches of clearance in the back, and 18″ of space above the machine.
 A break room can be a great location because it’s a climate-controlled space that doesn’t usually have other heat-generating appliances.
 Make sure the room has plenty of ventilation – you can’t stick them in a closet!

 A few tips for optimizing the environment surrounding your air cooled ice machine:

 - Avoid enclosed spaces such as closets or cubbies, which lack proper ventilation.

-- Never stack anything on top of the ice making machine, such as kitchen supplies, empty boxes, or cookware.
+- Never stack anything on top of the high volume ice machine, such as kitchen supplies, empty boxes, or cookware.

 - Resist the urge to store items between the side of the ice making machine and the wall.
 Your machine needs that empty space for airflow.